simo-pagliu/Magistrale/Fission Reactor Physics/Lect07/readme.md

 *See Notes*

 ## Animation
-Done by Carolina after the extremly long mathematical show of Riva regarding Scattering Cross Section
+Done by Carolina after the extremly long mathematical show of Riva regarding Scattering Cross Section,
+I'm trying to do it with manin but i have no idea how to compute the second scattering angle and therefore I'm stuck...